averbraeck/djutils/docs/djutils/mutable-primitives.md

 Sometimes, we want to return one or more primitive values after a method call in addition to the return value itself.
 As an example, consider a parser that returns the parsed value, but also an index for the character where the parsing stopped.
 Often, 'ugly' constructs are used, such as providing a `new int[1]` to the method, or an `AtomicInteger`.
-Both can be written.
+Both solutions have an internal value thay can be written.
 Instead of these solutions, djutils-base contains the classes `MutableInt`, `MutableLong`, `MutableFloat`, `MutableDouble`, `MutableShort`, `MutableByte`, and `MutableBoolean`.
 The classes can, for instance be used as follows:

 ```java
   String text = "123.4 m/s";